stefan-hoeck/idris2-tutorial/src/Tutorial/Functions2.md

 argument of type `Bool` a name (`v`) in order to reference it in the result type `IntOrString v`.

-You might wonder at this moment, why this is useful and why we should ever want to define a function with such a strange type.
+You might wonder at this moment, why this is useful and why we would ever want to define a function with such a strange type.
 We will see lots of very useful examples in due time!
-For now, suffice to say that in order to express dependent function types, we need to name at least some of the function's arguments in order to refer to them in the types of other arguments.
+For now, suffice to say that in order to express dependent function types, we need to name at least some of the function's arguments and refer to them by name in the types of other arguments.

 ### Implicit Arguments